reddelexc/hackerone-reports/tops_by_program/TOPNEWRELIC.md

 153. [Restricted user can remove NerdStorage documents/collections scoped to ACCOUNT or ENTITY](https://hackerone.com/reports/766145) to New Relic - 2 upvotes, $600
 154. [Site-wide clickjacking at IE11](https://hackerone.com/reports/614947) to New Relic - 2 upvotes, $500
 155. [Secure credentials values disclosure to regular users due to access control issue in monitor creating function](https://hackerone.com/reports/788499) to New Relic - 2 upvotes, $500
-156. [Old CAPTCHA offers no protection](https://hackerone.com/reports/127028) to New Relic - 2 upvotes, $0
+156. [Restricted user is able to delete filter sets of admin users in https://infrastructure.newrelic.com/accounts/{{ACC#}}/settings/filterSets](https://hackerone.com/reports/202501) to New Relic - 2 upvotes, $250
-157. [Stored Cross-Site Scripting via Angular Template Injection](https://hackerone.com/reports/132658) to New Relic - 2 upvotes, $0
+157. [Old CAPTCHA offers no protection](https://hackerone.com/reports/127028) to New Relic - 2 upvotes, $0
-158. [SUBDOMAIN TAKEOVER(FIXED)](https://hackerone.com/reports/115628) to New Relic - 2 upvotes, $0
+158. [Stored Cross-Site Scripting via Angular Template Injection](https://hackerone.com/reports/132658) to New Relic - 2 upvotes, $0
-159. [[login.newrelic.com] XSS via return_to](https://hackerone.com/reports/115860) to New Relic - 2 upvotes, $0
+159. [SUBDOMAIN TAKEOVER(FIXED)](https://hackerone.com/reports/115628) to New Relic - 2 upvotes, $0
-160. [Potential Subdomain Takeover - http://storefront.newrelic.com/](https://hackerone.com/reports/116243) to New Relic - 2 upvotes, $0
+160. [[login.newrelic.com] XSS via return_to](https://hackerone.com/reports/115860) to New Relic - 2 upvotes, $0
-161. [No CSRF validation on Account Monitors in Synthetics Block](https://hackerone.com/reports/140275) to New Relic - 2 upvotes, $0
+161. [Potential Subdomain Takeover - http://storefront.newrelic.com/](https://hackerone.com/reports/116243) to New Relic - 2 upvotes, $0
-162. [newrelic.com vulnerable to clickjacking !](https://hackerone.com/reports/123126) to New Relic - 2 upvotes, $0
+162. [No CSRF validation on Account Monitors in Synthetics Block](https://hackerone.com/reports/140275) to New Relic - 2 upvotes, $0
-163. [no email confirmation on signup](https://hackerone.com/reports/123127) to New Relic - 2 upvotes, $0
+163. [newrelic.com vulnerable to clickjacking !](https://hackerone.com/reports/123126) to New Relic - 2 upvotes, $0
-164. [All the active session should destroy when user change his password](https://hackerone.com/reports/123183) to New Relic - 2 upvotes, $0
+164. [no email confirmation on signup](https://hackerone.com/reports/123127) to New Relic - 2 upvotes, $0
-165. [Java RMI (Remote Code Execution)](https://hackerone.com/reports/163547) to New Relic - 2 upvotes, $0
+165. [All the active session should destroy when user change his password](https://hackerone.com/reports/123183) to New Relic - 2 upvotes, $0
-166. [Host Header Injection / Cache Poisoning](https://hackerone.com/reports/123513) to New Relic - 2 upvotes, $0
+166. [Java RMI (Remote Code Execution)](https://hackerone.com/reports/163547) to New Relic - 2 upvotes, $0
-167. [open redirection at login](https://hackerone.com/reports/116315) to New Relic - 2 upvotes, $0
+167. [Host Header Injection / Cache Poisoning](https://hackerone.com/reports/123513) to New Relic - 2 upvotes, $0
-168. [A Log in page does not properly validate the authenticity token at the server side](https://hackerone.com/reports/114797) to New Relic - 2 upvotes, $0
+168. [open redirection at login](https://hackerone.com/reports/116315) to New Relic - 2 upvotes, $0
-169. [Unauthorized Access](https://hackerone.com/reports/116179) to New Relic - 2 upvotes, $0
+169. [A Log in page does not properly validate the authenticity token at the server side](https://hackerone.com/reports/114797) to New Relic - 2 upvotes, $0
-170. [Directory listing - i am able to download all php_agent archive](https://hackerone.com/reports/207384) to New Relic - 2 upvotes, $0
+170. [Unauthorized Access](https://hackerone.com/reports/116179) to New Relic - 2 upvotes, $0
-171. [Privilege Escalation in Share Report](https://hackerone.com/reports/210304) to New Relic - 2 upvotes, $0
+171. [Directory listing - i am able to download all php_agent archive](https://hackerone.com/reports/207384) to New Relic - 2 upvotes, $0
-172. [Unvalidated redirect in alerts.newrelic.com/auth/newrelic?origin=](https://hackerone.com/reports/207505) to New Relic - 2 upvotes, $0
+172. [Privilege Escalation in Share Report](https://hackerone.com/reports/210304) to New Relic - 2 upvotes, $0
-173. [DNS misconfiguration on email.alerts.newrelic.com](https://hackerone.com/reports/390537) to New Relic - 2 upvotes, $0
+173. [Unvalidated redirect in alerts.newrelic.com/auth/newrelic?origin=](https://hackerone.com/reports/207505) to New Relic - 2 upvotes, $0
-174. [WordPress username enumeration (/author)](https://hackerone.com/reports/414427) to New Relic - 2 upvotes, $0
+174. [DNS misconfiguration on email.alerts.newrelic.com](https://hackerone.com/reports/390537) to New Relic - 2 upvotes, $0
-175. [CRLF Injection in email address](https://hackerone.com/reports/796013) to New Relic - 2 upvotes, $0
+175. [WordPress username enumeration (/author)](https://hackerone.com/reports/414427) to New Relic - 2 upvotes, $0
-176. [Account owner/admin can't actually delete personal users' API keys](https://hackerone.com/reports/782703) to New Relic - 1 upvotes, $500
+176. [CRLF Injection in email address](https://hackerone.com/reports/796013) to New Relic - 2 upvotes, $0
-177. [Restricted user is able to delete filter sets of admin users in https://infrastructure.newrelic.com/accounts/{{ACC#}}/settings/filterSets](https://hackerone.com/reports/202501) to New Relic - 1 upvotes, $250
+177. [Account owner/admin can't actually delete personal users' API keys](https://hackerone.com/reports/782703) to New Relic - 1 upvotes, $500
 178. [Synthetics Xss](https://hackerone.com/reports/123649) to New Relic - 1 upvotes, $0
 179. [Too many included lookups](https://hackerone.com/reports/125400) to New Relic - 1 upvotes, $0
 180. [Clickjacking on authenticated pages which is inscope for New Relic](https://hackerone.com/reports/128645) to New Relic - 1 upvotes, $0